These Headless Shopify Features Will Make Your Head Spin [Implementation COSTS INCLUDED]

 It is fair to say that there are also some disadvantages of going headless in Shopify, so you should be prepared.
 These include:

-- being ready to build the whole platform from scratch, which requires time and skills (although there are some platforms that already have headless architecture available)
+• Being ready to build the whole platform from scratch, requires time and skills (although some platforms already have headless architecture available)

 When should you choose a headless Shopify store?